mcadamme/Culex_RNAseq_Chemosensory/Culex_OBP_EDA_03052018.md

-Culex\_OBP\_EDA\_03052018
+Culex\_Chemosensory\_EDA\_03052018
 ================
 Megan Fritz
 March 5, 2018

 #### Background

-##### The goal of this work was to examine the divergence in levels of OBP expression in the heads of above- and below-ground Culex pipiens mosquitoes.
+##### The goal of this work was to examine the divergence in levels of chemosensory gene expression in the heads of above- and below-ground Culex pipiens mosquitoes.
 These mosquitoes tend to have differing host preferences (see Fritz et. al 2015), where above-ground mosquitoes are more aviphilic and below-ground mosquitoes tend toward mammalophilicity.
-My primary question was which OBPs, if any, show differences in expression levels and thereby may be likely to be involved in host preference.
+My primary question was which OBPs, ORs, and IRs, if any, show differences in expression levels and thereby may be likely to be involved in host preference.

 #### Analytical Methods